Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator: Abstract

 \section{Abstract}

 We have studied the magnetic response of transverse optical phonons in Pb$_{1-x}$Sn$_{x}$Te films.
 Polarization-dependent terahertz magnetospectroscopy measurements revealed Zeeman splittings and diamagnetic shifts, demonstrating that these phonon modes become chiral in magnetic fields.
 Films in the topological crystalline insulator phase ($x > 0.32$) exhibited magnetic moment values that are larger than those for topologically trivial films ($x < 0.32$) by two orders of magnitude.
-Furthermore, the sign of the effective $g$-factor was opposite in the two phases, which can be explained by our theoretical model.
-These results strongly hint at the existence of interplay between the magnetic properties of chiral phonons and the topology of electronic band structure.
+Furthermore, the sign of the effective $g$-factor was opposite in the two phases, a signature of the topological transition within our model.
+These results strongly indicate the existence of interplay between the magnetic properties of chiral phonons and the topology of electronic band structure.

 The symmetries of crystals determine many properties of their phonons, such as their selection rules and degeneracies~\cite{RevModPhys.40.1}.
 Among the possible symmetries, mirror symmetries play a special role: when they are broken, the lattice ions can display circular motion with finite angular momentum.
-These modes are called chiral phonons~\cite{PhysRevLett.115.115502,doi:10.1126/science.aar2711}.
+These modes are called chiral phonons~\cite{PhysRevLett.115.115502,doi:10.1126/science.aar2711,PhysRevResearch.4.013129, PhysRevB.105.184412,PhysRevB.106.144302}.
 In magnetic fields, chiral phonons preferably absorb polarized light of a given handedness, resulting in magnetic circular dichroism (MCD)~\cite{ANASTASSAKIS1971563,ANASTASSAKIS19721091,PhysRevLett.128.075901}.
 Furthermore, chiral phonons carry a finite magnetic moment that induces a phonon Zeeman effect, which has been observed in the narrow-gap semiconductor PbTe~\cite{PhysRevLett.128.075901}, the non-axial CeF$_3$~\cite{Schaack_1976}, and the Dirac semimetal Cd$_3$As$_2$~\cite{ChengetAl2020NL}, with magnetic moment values ranging from hundredths to several Bohr magnetons.

 There are a few mechanisms that can lead to a finite phonon magnetic moment.
 Recent theoretical reports~\cite{JuraschekEtAl2017PRM,JuraschekSpaldin2019PRM} have proposed that a phonon magnetic moment can arise from the time-dependent electric polarization induced by a laser-driven infrared active phonon.
 However, the predicted magnitude of the phonon magnetic moment, which depends on the phonon effective charge and the ion masses, is relatively small compared to recent experimental observations~\cite{PhysRevLett.128.075901,ChengetAl2020NL}.
 Larger values compatible with experiments can be obtained when electronic contributions are considered.
 In this regard, Ref.~\cite{ren2021phonon} proposed a mechanism where the circular motion of a chiral phonon induces an electronic orbital response that contributes to the phonon magnetic moment.
 Further, Ref.~\cite{PhysRevResearch.4.L012004} suggested that the chiral phonon can induce inertial effects on the electrons, which lead to an effective spin-chiral phonon coupling.
 Therefore, electronic contributions to the phonon magnetic moment open the possibility for the interplay of chiral phonons and electronic topology~\cite{ren2021phonon}.
 However, no experimental evidence has been reported.